garrandall/popular-music-data/tracks/it-s-a-new-day--part-1-----part-2--james-brown.md

 Ah, lord!
 Ah!
 Ah!
-Brother, do you know what i'm talking about?
+Brother, do you know what I'm talking about?
 Brother, do you understand it now?
 Ha!
-Brother byrd, you know what i'm talking about!
+Brother byrd, you know what I'm talking about!
 Ha!
 Can I get a witness?